legislation/legislation-gate-amendments/doc/getting-started/getting-started.md

 ## Running the pipeline in an embedded GATE instance ##

 You can use the GATE Embedded library to build a Java application or library that embeds a GATE pipeline.
-A simple example program that uses GATE Embedded to embed the Legislation Amendments application is available in the `LegislationAmendments/embedded/` directory.
+A simple example program that uses GATE Embedded to embed the Legislation Amendments application is available in the `embedded/` directory.

 ## Further details ##

-* Further details of the processing steps are provided in the separate document **“Details of the TNA eMarkup Process”**.
+* Further details of the processing steps are provided in the [technical overview](overview.md).
-* A supplementary spreadsheet mapping the dependencies between annotation sets and between annotations is provided in the file **AnnotationSets.xslx**.
+* A supplementary spreadsheet mapping the dependencies between annotation sets and between annotations is provided in the file [AnnotationSetsV2.xlsx](AnnotationSetsV2.xlsx).